VisionZ/Mount-Rainier-Insights-Dashboard/README.md

 # Mount-Rainier-Insights-Dashboard

-A Kibana dashboard app that displays insightful climb and weather data
+A user-responsive Kibana dashboard app that displays insightful climb and weather data
 that helps climbers plan for a trip to Mount Rainier.

 Technologies Used: Elasticsearch, Kibana, .NET, C#